timmypiano/timmypiano.github.io/Documentation/Documentation.md

 Okay so I'm like trying to understand how background images work with the CSS thing I copied but it's not really doing the job so I'm just gonna stick to this code because it looks pretty :)

+I used this website: https://deepai.org/machine-learning-model/text2img to make an AI image with a bear that plays piano but is like also a producer.

 Okay I figured it out!
 I think lol.
 But my website looks kinda cool I can't lie, I'm like a coder now.

 OOOO I forgot, this is the CSS template I used: